The History of the Jimi Hendrix Experience’s BBC Ban

 Jimi Hendrix wasn’t one to play by the rules, and on Jan.
-4, 1969, during a guest appearance on the Lulu television show, the guitar legend broke the rules once again.
-While Lulu was a great pop singer, she and Hendrix were pretty much worlds apart in the public eye, so when the producers of her BBC TV show booked the Jimi Hendrix Experience it was a meeting of those two worlds.
-The producer had approached Hendrix about singing a duet with Lulu on her big hit, ‘To Sir With Love,’ which was not first and foremost on Hendrix’ mind to say the least.
+4, 1969, during a guest appearance on the Lulu television show, the guitar legend was up to the task.
+While Lulu was a great pop singer, she and Hendrix were pretty much worlds apart in the public eye,.
+Still, the producers of her BBC TV show booked the Jimi Hendrix Experience and approached Hendrix about singing a duet with Lulu on her big hit, “To Sir With Love,” which was not first and foremost on Hendrix’ mind, to say the least.

-The band went on and performed ‘Voodoo Child’ as scheduled, but once Lulu introduced the band for their classic take on ‘Hey Joe,’ the Experience veered loudly off script.
-A raucous freeform feedback-drenched jam eventually gave way to ‘Hey Joe,’ but then midway through, Hendrix stopped the band, announcing, “We’d like to stop playing this rubbish and dedicate a song to the Cream, regardless of what kind of group they may be in.
+The band went on and performed “Voodoo Child” as scheduled, but once Lulu introduced the band for their classic take on “Hey Joe,” the Experience veered loudly off script.
+A raucous free-form, feedback-drenched jam eventually gave way to “Hey Joe,” but midway through, Hendrix stopped and announced “We’d like to stop playing this rubbish and dedicate a song to the Cream, regardless of what kind of group they may be in.
 We dedicate this to Eric Clapton, Ginger Baker and Jack Bruce.”

 At that moment, the band plowed through an instrumental version of the Cream classic “Sunshine of Your Love.”
 Cream had just announced their breakup, hence the tribute.
 “We played past the point where Lulu might have joined us,” said Redding.
 “Played through the time for talking at the end, played through [producer] Stanley [Dorfman] tearing his hair, pointing to his watch and silently screaming at us.”